iTerm2 with Oh My Zsh on Macbook

 VS Code Issue

 For the embedded terminal in VS Code, it might not properly represent the powerline prompt.
-To fix it, go to Code -> Preferences -> Settings
+To fix it, go to Code -> Preferences -> Settings, toggle to the JSON configuration file and change:

 1 | { |